 Safety is a primary concern of bicyclists and pedestrians.
-This includes the safety of the physical design of the alternative transportation and greenways system; safety from other users; and safety from becoming a victim of criminal activity.
+This includes the safety of the physical design of the bicycle and pedestrian transportation and greenways system; safety from other users; and safety from becoming a victim of criminal activity.

 The American Association of State Highway and Transportation Officials has published an excellent manual for on-street and off-street bicycle and pedestrian facility design, entitled Guide for the Development of Bicycle Facilities.
-Following these guidelines during the design of the alternative transportation and greenways system should alleviate many of the safety issues.
+Following these guidelines during the design of the bicycle and pedestrian transportation and greenways system should alleviate many of the safety issues.